jhu-dvrk/dvrk-readthedocs/docs/pages/usage/simulation.rst

 ##############################

-The dVRK kinematics simulation uses a simulated low-level hardware class and reuses rest of the code including the main executable ``dvrk_console_json``, which can run a real or a simulated arm based on a configuration file in JSON format.
+The dVRK kinematics simulation uses a simulated low-level hardware class and reuses the rest of the code including the main executable ``dvrk_console_json``, which can run a real or a simulated arm based on a configuration file in JSON format.

 The console example JSON configuration files are located in
 |sawIntuitiveResearchKit|_ under ``share/console`` folder.
 The
-simulated arm configuration files are under ``share/arm``.  ```
+simulated arm configuration files are under ``share/arm``.

 Usage